 Mr. Kessler is admitted to practice in New York and Pennsylvania, as well as the United States Supreme Court.
 He is a Diplomate of the National College of Advocacy.
 Mike is a member of AAJ and served as Chairman of their Traumatic Brain Injury Litigation Group as well as on the Executive Board of the Birth Trauma Litigation Group.
-He is a Charter Member of the New York State Academy of Trial Lawyers and currently serves on its Board of Directors.
+He is a Charter Member of the New York State Academy of Trial Lawyers and served on its Board of Directors.
 He was previously elected to the House of Delegates of NYBSA and was a Director of the Capital Region Affiliate of NYTSLA.
 He is a member of BIA, NABIS, and served on the Board of Directors of BIANYS.

 Mike is also a proud member of the Association of Surfing Lawyers.